Good Morning my TA friends,

 Day 1-Leave Boston on 7:00 am flight and arrive Orlando at 10:30..We got a great rental car rate on Budget and then took the upgrade to a deluxe mini-van fully loaded with DVD.
 Total price for 9 days was $276.
 Drove to the Clarion LBV to meet my parents.
 They are very strict about their check-in time and won't let you in until 4 which was a pain.
 We all went over to Chick-fil-A for lunch and then over to the Premium Outlet Center to get my daughter some shoes at Stride Rite.
 This place was packed.
 It took 20 minutes to get a parking spot.
 I don't think the stores had any great bargains but if you are coming from overseaas I think the prices are good.
 It was a nice way to kill some time.
 Finally got to check-in at 3:30.
 Enjoyed the pool and then a cheap dinner at CiCi's pizza.
 Had to get everyone to bed early for our day at MK.

-Day 2-Magic Kingdom here we come..Well, I bought the Unofficial Guide to Disney World and read the thing cover to cover.
+Day 2-Magic Kingdom here we come (first we had to drop my parents elderly shih tzu at Best Friends Pet Care)..Well, I bought the Unofficial Guide to Disney World and read the thing cover to cover.
 For those of you who are new to Disney let me advice you it takes time to get your bearing.
 Have a plan.
 When you have multi-generations touring together you can't see and do it all.
 Decide what is the most important.
 For us it was riding the new Dumbo, Great Goofini and Fantasyland.
 We were able to stay ahead of the crowds but by the middle of the day the crowds were huge in Frontierland/Advenure land.
 Now here comes the exciting part.
 My dad is a retired Marine and was chosen to be "Veteran of the Day."
 We watched the parade, went over to Tomorrowland and then at 4:45 we went back to the flag area at the start of Main Street.
 My dad was honored and helped with the flag ceremony while the band played.
 We all got to march behind him and the Dapper Dan's down Main Street and then had a private pinning ceremony and photo shoot.
 Truly incredible experience.
 The kids and grown ups were tuckered out by that point and we were ready to head back to the hotel for a swim, dinner and relaxation before our trip to AK..

 Day 3 Animal Kingdom-We were far more organized today.
 Went right to the Kilimanjaro Safari and only had a 20 minute wait.
 From there we went over to Kali River Rapids and again only a 20 minute wait.
 My dad took my three year old and went to Everest to get fast passes while the rest of us enjoyed Kali.
 We only had an hour wait for Everest so we went on the Jungle Trek.
 Everest was my favorite ride of all four parks.
 From there we headed to Dino Land for lunch and the Finding Nemo show.
 We finished the day with the Bugs Life 3D movie and the parade.
 Animal Kingdom is a great place to enjoy a slower paced day.
 We didn't do the Camp Minnie and Mickey area.
 The kids wanted to leave and head back for a swim.
 We ate at Flippers Pizzeria at Crossroads Plaza and it was far supperior than Cici's.